avarona/working-fe-challenge/README.md

 ## Submit Your Answers

 When you're done, push your code to a private GitHub repository under your username (e.g. github.com/your-username/frontend-challenge).
-Give access permissions for the repo to @jasonbellamy, @kilokeith, @avarona, and @ashiq-r31.
+Give access permissions for the repo to @jasonbellamy, @avarona, and @ashiq-r31.

 ---